Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to Jonathan Clark, Dave Taylor and the rest of the Crack Dot Com team for making this 2D game and releasing it as public domain.
 Thanks to [Xenoveritas](https://github.com/Xenoveritas/abuse) for porting it so that it's easier to build.
 Also thanks to [romadu](https://github.com/romadu/abuse) for the porting work for the rk3326 platform.

 ### Aleph-One (Marathon/Marathon 2/Marathon Infinity) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
-Instructions: Data files need to be downloaded from [here](https://alephone.lhowon.org/scenarios.html) and stored in the appropriate sub-folder of ports/alephone/gamedata, for example with Marathon Infinity, extract the file so you have three subfolders ports/alephone/gamedata/Marathon Infinity/Physics Models, ports/alephone/gamedata/Marathon Infinity/Plugins and ports/alephone/gamedata/Marathon Infinity/Scripts plus the Map.imgA, Images.sceA, Shapes.shpA, Sounds.sndA and Music.ogg files.
-Then just start Marathon, Marathon 2 or Marathon Infinity from Ports in the emulationstation menu. \
+Instructions: Data files are already included and ready to go.
+Just start Marathon, Marathon 2 or Marathon Infinity from Ports in the emulationstation menu. \
 Notes: Thanks to the [Aleph-One-Marathon Team](https://github.com/Aleph-One-Marathon/alephone) for creating this opensource engine.
 Also thanks to romadu for the porting work for the rk3326 platform.

 ### AM2R (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))